Final trial confirms efficacy of Sanofi's dengue vaccine

 Some analysts believe the three-dose vaccine could bring in 1 billion euros ($1.31 billion) a year, significantly boosting Sanofi’s vaccines business, which generated sales of 3.7 billion euros in 2013.

-Leroy said Sanofi would apply for regulatory approval on a three-dose regimen to maximize the body’s immune response to the jab, but declined to comment on pricing and sales estimates.
+Leroy said Sanofi would apply for regulatory approval on a three-dose regimen to maximise the body’s immune response to the jab, but declined to comment on pricing and sales estimates.

 Nearly half the world’s population is at risk of contracting dengue fever - also known as “breakbone fever” because of the severe pain it can cause.
 The disease infects some 100 million people each year, according to the World Health Organization, and some experts put the number at three times that level.

-Most patients survive dengue but it kills an estimated 20,000 people each year, many of them children, and causes one hospitalization every minute around the globe.
+Most patients survive dengue but it kills an estimated 20,000 people each year, many of them children, and causes one hospitalisation every minute around the globe.
+(1$= 0.7618 euro) (1 US dollar = 0.7616 euro) (Editing by Keiron Henderson)